IB Geography Fieldwork: Introduction and outline

 - open to the public and be an area where research is permitted.

-- To devise data recording tables.
+- Create data recording sheets.

 - To collect any secondary data, such as climate figures, geology details, relief maps, etc that might be relevant.